Freescale/Documentation/release-notes/source/pkggrp-img.rst

 PackageGroups and Images
 ========================

-The |project_name| provides a list of PACKAGEGROUPS and images intended to easy the initial development of custom applications.
+The |project_name| provides a list of PACKAGEGROUPS and images intended to ease the initial development of custom applications.

 The main goal is not to provide a production solution, on the contrary, it should